charlie-lam/charlie-lam/README.md

 </div>
 <br>

 ## <a name="about-me">About me!</a>

-As a Masters graduate in Chemical and Energy Engineering with a keen interest in problem-solving, I am excited to pursue a career in software engineering.

-My journey into software engineering began after undergoing a kidney transplant, which inspired me to explore new fields and broaden my skill set.

-To further develop my coding skills, I recently completed the Makers Academy bootcamp.
-I have a strong foundation in JavaScript, HTML, CSS, and React, which I gained through various courses prior to the bootcamp.

-I am eager to leverage my technical expertise to develop innovative solutions to intricate challenges.
+As a Chemical and Energy Engineering Masters graduate, I've gained experience in researching energy innovations with an interest in new tech along with modelling and numerical problem solving skills.
+After recovering from kidney failure and a transplant I worked as a self-employed trader, where I trained myself to be self-motivated and eager to learn new skills.

+My interest in technology and software development started during my university degree when I ventured into web design as a hobby.
+As a trader, I realized the need to improve speed and reduce mundane tasks, such as manually tracking data and data entry.
+This led me to acquire skills in JS and API use to automate tasks and improve efficiency.

+Now, I am passionate about problem-solving and eager to transition into a software engineering career.
+I have recently graduated from Makers Academy, a highly respected bootcamp, to enhance my coding skills and build innovative solutions to complex problems.
+With a solid foundation in JavaScript, HTML, CSS, and React through self taught courses prior to the bootcamp, I am excited to apply my technical abilities and creativity to contribute to the software engineering industry.

 ## <a name="links">🌐 Links</a>